fepegar/torchio/docs/source/transforms/augmentation.rst

 polynomial basis functions, as in K. Van Leemput et al., 1999, *Automated model-based tissue classification of MR images of the brain*.

-It was added to NiftyNet by Carole Sudre and used in
+It was implemented for NiftyNet by Carole Sudre and used in
 C. Sudre et al., 2017, *Longitudinal segmentation of age-related white matter hyperintensities*.